9 Organs You Can Actually Live Without

 The spleen’s main function is filtering blood, but it might be removed if it’s damaged or diseased, such as for the blood disorder, idiopathic thrombocytopenic purpura.
 Because it plays an important role in the immune system, patients are more likely to get sick once it’s removed.
 “We do have to give patients who are getting their spleen removed certain vaccinations because they are going to be more at risk for certain infections,” says Dr. Heimbach.

 Even though kidneys are vital organs, people are able to donate a kidney.
 Why?
 Two kidneys have more than enough capacity to meet your body’s needs; you can still process waste effectively with just one.
 In fact, donating one kidney can actually save multiple lives, due to donor matching programs.
-One woman saved at least 23 lives with a kidney donor matching campaign.)
+One woman saved at least 23 lives with a kidney donor matching campaign.
 As long as a donor has healthy kidneys, “they will have reduced kidney function but still have more than they need to keep living,” says Dr. Heimbach.
-Watch out for these silent signs your kidneys are in trouble.
+(Watch out for these silent signs your kidneys are in trouble.)

 The function of the appendix isn’t totally clear.
-Some experts think it’s a useless organ that served a purpose for our ancestors, while recent research suggests it might be keeping “good” bacteria safe.
+Some experts think it’s a useless organ that served a purpose for our ancestors, while 2017 research from Midwestern University suggests it might be keeping “good” bacteria safe.
 For some people, though, it does more harm than good, and may lead to appendicitis.
 “It does get blocked up and infected and has to be removed sometimes,” says Dr. Heimbach.
 Even if it does play a role in immunity, there haven’t been any long-term health effects associated with getting an appendix removed.
 Next, check out what diseased organs really look like.